codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 }
 ```

-This approach allievated my concern above, making the constructor more future-proof even if I add more input categories in the future.
+This approach is better and allievated my concern above, making the constructor more future-proof.
 However, I still felt I was missing something.
 For one, that public `FrozenDictionary` didn't feel right (though I was glad to try out that new type).

 It was then I realized that I could use indexing to make this far smoother: